mabel-dev/opteryx.dev/docs/sql-reference/adv-sample-data.md

 These datasets are used extensively for regression testing Opteryx, but may also be used for testing and demonstration.

 !!!
 Note
-    A dataset called `$no_table` and a dataset called `$calculated` are used internally and are not intended for end-users and should not be used.
+    A dataset called `$no_table` and a dataset called `$derived` are used internally and are not intended for end-users and should not be used.